 NCNK Steering Committee

 Mr. Babson is a consultant on Asian affairs with a concentration on North Korea and Myanmar.
 He worked for the World Bank for 26 years before retiring in 2000.
 Since then he has consulted for the World Bank and United Nations and been involved in projects sponsored by various institutes, foundations and universities.
-In Maine, he is President of the Brunswick-Topsham Land Trust and a Director of the World Affairs Council of Maine.
+In Maine, he is President of the Brunswick-Topsham Land Trust and recently has taught a course on the Two Koreas and Geopolitics of Northeast Asia at Bowdoin College.

 Mr. Babson received his BA degree from Williams College in 1972, and MPA degree from the Woodrow Wilson School of International and Public Affairs at Princeton University in 1974.
 He lives in Brunswick, Maine.